- Coaches need a better tool to track athletes’ performance.

 When an athlete was chosen, first the athlete’s name and basic information will show, and the evaluation items could be input by the sliding bar and additional notes could be added by typing or audio recording which could save more times.

-The recruiter gave me some precious feedback on my design challenge and what I could do to improve my design skills in the future.
-Although I didn’t get the chance to work in this company, the recruiting experience is more valuable than the result.
+The recruiter gave me lots of precious feedback on the design challenge and what I could do to improve my design skills in the future.
+Although it didn’t work out this time, the recruiting experience is more valuable than the result.
 I really appreciate that they spend time and effort giving feedback via an online meeting just as I did on the design challenge.

 Here I want to share a few points they shared with me: